TexasEscapes.com Texas Escapes Online Magazine: Travel and History

 Rio Frio was once known only as "The Ditch" after an irrigation ditch dug by the Lombardy Trading Company.
 Very near the tree the same company opened an Academy for the education of the area children which soon became a well-regarded institution.

-A short timeline of significant historic events in Rio Frio
+A timeline of significant historic events in Rio Frio

 1868: Local businessmen constructed a gravity-flow irrigation canal off the Frio River.